aristosv/freqtrade/README.md

 Install freqtrade cryptotrading bot on a Debian 10 machine.

-The scripts provide the configuration, strategy and service files.
+The script provides the configuration, strategy and service file.

 You need to provide exchange API keys, Telegram token and chatID